-To keep practitioners up-to-date, Discard Studies publishes The Dirt, a monthly compilation of recent publications, positions, opportunities, and calls for proposals in the field.
-Here is The Dirt for August 2019.
+The Dirt is a monthly compilation of recent publications, positions, opportunities, and calls for proposals in the field.
+Here is The Dirt for October 2021.

 Read More »